-The Innovation & Investment Division carries policy and delivery management responsibility for enterprise, innovation, research and development, intellectual property and North/South activities delivered thorough multiple agencies as set out below.
+The Innovation & Investment Division carries policy and delivery management responsibility for enterprise, innovation, research and development, intellectual property and North/South activities delivered through multiple agencies as set out below.

 The Division has responsibility for:

 - Developing and promoting innovation, research and development policy, leading cross Governmental coordination with particular emphasis on implementing Innovation 2020, the cross Governmental strategy for research and development, science and technology.